Spread the love

 Understanding Dementia

-Cognitive signs of dementia
+cognitive signs of dementia

 Dementia is a broad term for a range of cognitive disorders that lead to a decline in memory and other cognitive abilities.
 This condition arises from damage to brain cells, which hampers their ability to communicate effectively with one another.
 As a result, thinking, behavior, and feelings are all affected.